jekyll/jekyll/docs/_docs/maintaining/avoiding-burnout.md

 # 2. No Guilt About Leaving

 All maintainers can stop working on Jekyll at any time without any guilt or explanation (like at a job).
 We may still ask for your help with questions after you leave but you are under no obligation to answer them.
-Like at a job, if you create a big mess and then leave you still have no obligations but we may think less of you (or, realistically, probably just revert the problematic work).
-Like at a job, you should probably take a break from Jekyll at least a few times a year.
+If you create a big mess and then leave you still have no obligations but we may think less of you (or, realistically, probably just revert the problematic work).
+Also, you should probably take a break from Jekyll at least a few times a year.

 This also means contributors should be consumers.
 If a maintainer finds they are not using a project in the real-world, they should reconsider their involvement with the project.